- SENATORS' STATEMENTS

 Unfortunately, the bill rules out looking at alternatives.

 How many communities in Canada are at risk?
 Are there other ways these objectives can be met?
 Perhaps through legislative, regulatory or administrative means?
-Could departmental officials have done better with the resources available, resources that Senator Chaput does not have access to?
+Could departmental officials have done better with the resources available to them, resources that Senator Chaput does not have access to?

 Why did the Chrétien and Martin governments not amend the 5 per cent significant demand provision during the 13 years they were in power from 1993 to 2006?
 How is today any different than the Trudeau years?